 - Sleep medication: 65.2%

 Respondents of the New England medical marijuana dispensary survey also reported a reduction in alcohol use of 42%.
-While additional research needs to be conducted to confirm these findings, the numbers make sense when paired with similar findings in other studies.
+Please note that additional research needs to be conducted to confirm these findings.

 Factors That Act as a Gateway to Hard Drug Use

-Marijuana is not a gateway drug, but some marijuana users eventually do move on to using harder drugs.
-So, what are the factors that lead to the jump from a relatively harmless drug like marijuana to a potentially life-ending drug like heroin, for example?
+Marijuana may not be a gateway drug on its own, but some marijuana users eventually do move on to using harder drugs.
+So, what are the factors that lead to the jump from a drug like marijuana to a potentially life-ending drug like heroin, for example?
 As it turns out, there are several factors at play.